Chart Color Schemes

 An assessment of population growth drivers in Derwent Valley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Derwent Valley's population, as of August 2025, is approximately 3,503.
-This figure represents an increase of 179 people since the 2021 Census, which recorded a population of 3,324.
-The growth was inferred from ABS estimates: Derwent Valley had an estimated resident population of 3,475 in June 2024 and gained 64 new addresses validated after the Census date.
-This results in a population density of approximately 2.7 persons per square kilometer.
-Derwent Valley's population grew by 5.4% between the 2021 Census and August 2025, outperforming both the state average (4.5%) and non-metro areas during this period.
-Interstate migration contributed around 50% of overall population gains in recent periods, though all factors including overseas migration and natural growth were positive contributors to growth.
+Derwent Valley's population is approximately 3,489 as of February 2026.
+This represents an increase of 165 people since the 2021 Census, which reported a population of 3,324.
+The change is inferred from ABS estimates: 3,475 in June 2024 and an additional 67 validated new addresses since the Census date.
+This results in a population density ratio of 2.7 persons per square kilometer.
+Derwent Valley's growth rate of 5.0% since the census is within 0.3 percentage points of the state's 5.3%, indicating competitive growth fundamentals.
+Interstate migration contributed around 50.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021 and adjusted using weighted aggregation from LGA to SA2 levels.
-Projected demographic shifts indicate an overall population decline of 164 persons by 2041, but growth is expected within specific age cohorts, notably the 75-84 age group projected to grow by 87 people over this period.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Projections indicate an overall population decline of 164 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 87 people.

 Frequently Asked Questions - Population